microsoft/data-protection-mapping-project/README.md

-﻿<!--
-Copyright (c) Microsoft Corporation.
+Copyright (c) Data Protection Mapping Project.
 All rights reserved.
 Licensed under the MIT License.
--->

 ## Data Protection/Privacy Mapping Project Mission
 The Data Protection/Privacy Mapping Project (the “Project”) facilitates consistent global comprehension and implementation of data protection with an open source mapping between ISO/IEC 27701 and global data protection and/or privacy laws and regulations.
 ### Principles